viodotcom/kube-review/docs/introduction.md

 In order to support HTTPS, Let's Encrypt is used as ACME to automatically handle certificate issuing and renewing.

 To use a well defined domain, users can choose any product for DNS resolution, we recommend **AWS Route 53**.
-Therefore, Route 53 will point the DNS entry to AWS ELB.
+Therefore, Route 53 will point the DNS entry to **AWS ELB**.

 As we want to support a high number of review environments with HTTPS, we use WildCard domain certificates, in order to avoid hitting **Let's Encrypt** rate limiting.